 Activities and Fellowship

-United Methodist Women is focused on promoting the missions work of the United Methodist Church.
+United Women in Faith (UWF) is focused on promoting the missions work of the United Methodist Church.
 Towards this end, we hold several fundraisers throughout the year to raise money for missions.
 In addition, we sponsor various program to educate individuals about missions.

 Our women’s group meets to share a meal and fellowship on the fourth Wednesday of every month.
 Meetings are held at members’ homes or at local restaurants.